On infinitely generated homology of Torelli groups: Complex of cycles

 We denote by~$\M_m$ the subset of~$\M$ consisting of all~$M$ such that $\dim P_M=m$.

 \begin{theorem}[Bestvina, Bux, Margalit~\cite{BBM07}] The complex of cycles~$\B_g$ is contractible, provided that~$g\ge 2$. \end{theorem}

 \begin{remark} In~\cite{BBM07} the authors were not careful enough about condition~(2) in the definition of~$\M$.
 Namely, they did not include explicitly this condition in the definition of the complex of cycles~$\B_g$ but later used it to prove that $\B_g$ is contractible.
 Possibly, they thought that condition~(2) is superfluous, since it follows from condition~(1).
 Nevertheless, the following example shows that this is not true.
-Let $a_1$, $a_2$, $a_3$ be three linearly independent homology classes that have trivial pairwise intersection numbers and generate a direct summand of $H_1(S_g)$.
+Let $a_1$, $a_2$, $a_3$ be three linearly independent homology classes that have trivial pairwise algebraic intersection numbers and generate a direct summand of $\HH_1(S_g)$.
 Suppose that $x=a_1+a_2+2a_3$.
 Consider a $5$-component oriented multicurve~$M$ with components $\gamma_1$, $\gamma_2$, $\gamma_3$, $\gamma_4$, and~$\gamma_5$ whose homology classes are~$a_1$, $a_2$, $a_3$, $-a_1-a_2$, and~$a_1+a_2+a_3$, respectively.
 Then $\gamma_1+\gamma_2+2\gamma_3$ and $\gamma_4+2\gamma_5$ are basic $1$-cycles for~$x$.
 Therefore, $M$ satisfies condition~(1) and does not satisfy condition~(2).
 All results in~\cite{BBM07} become completely correct if one includes condition~(2) explicitly in the definition of the set~$\M$.
 Notice also that a thorough description of the complex of cycles including condition~(2) was given in~\cite{HaMa12}. \end{remark}

 The Torelli group~$\I_g$ acts cellularly and without rotations on the contractible complex~$\B_g$. `Without rotation' means that if an element $h\in\I_g$ stabilizes a cell~$P_M$, then it stabilizes every point of~$P_M$.
-The fact that the action of~$\I_g$ on~$\B_g$ is without rotations follows from the theorem by Ivanov~\cite[Theorem~1.2]{Iva92} claiming that if an element $h\in\I_g$ stabilizes a multicurve~$M$, then it stabilizes every component of~$M$.
+The fact that the action of~$\I_g$ on~$\B_g$ is without rotations follows from a theorem by Ivanov~\cite[Theorem~1.2]{Iva92} saying that if an element $h\in\I_g$ stabilizes a multicurve~$M$, then it stabilizes every component of~$M$.